robertwarnold/robertwarnold/README.md

 - Hi, I’m @robertwarnold
-- I’m interested in any opportunities related to AWS.
+- I’m interested in any opportunities related to cloud computing.
-- I’m currently a junior at Clemson University
+- I’m currently a senior at Clemson University
 - I’m looking to collaborate on any projects.
 - You can connect with me on LinkedIn www.linkedin.com/in/robertwarnold13